 Let's explore those ideas a little more....

-It's a fact supported by sleep experts, researchers and paediatricians around the world - babies and young children sleep better with white noise!
 White noise is hands down the most effective, easiest to implement, inexpensive sleep aid for babies.
 And there's good science to support this claim.

-Babies have just spent their entire life in the womb.
+Sophie from Sleep, Play, Love explains that babies have just spent their entire life in the womb.
 And the womb is surprisingly and deafeningly loud - heartbeats, blood pumping, fluid swishing and even the sounds of the outside world like music and voices.
 In fact, the volume is around 50 decibels, just slightly less than a lawnmower.
 They are so used to this hum, that it makes sense to replicate that from the day they are born!

 Fast forward to toddler years, and the last thing any parent wants is a sleeping child awoken by a noisy neighbour, an early morning garbage truck, or birds that chirp at dawn.